The Rina Zaizov Hematology-Oncology Division

 The Child at the Center

-The Hematology-Oncology Division sees the child at the center and therapy is provided by a team of highly skilled and experienced medical experts comprised of pediatric specialists in Oncology and Hematology and nurses trained in chemotherapy and supportive care, as well as treatment of advanced disease.
-Social workers accompany the child and his family throughout treatment.
-Support groups for parents, children and adolescents are also available.
+The Hematology-Oncology Division sees the child at the center of care.
+Therapy is provided by a team of highly skilled and experienced medical experts comprised of pediatric hematologists and oncologists, and nurses trained in chemotherapy and supportive care as well as treatment of advanced disease.
+Social workers provide emotional support to the child and his or her family throughout treatment, and support groups for parents, children and adolescents are also available.

-It is easier to ford the period of hospitalization and difficult treatments within a supportive, sharing and embracing environment.
+It is easier to endure the prolonged hospitalizations and difficult treatments within a supportive, nurturing environment.
 The multidisciplinary team includes doctors, nurses, psychologists, psychiatrists, educators, art therapists, physical therapists, occupational therapists, dieticians and experts in complementary medicine.
-The main objective is to return the young child to full health and ensure that quality of life is maintained throughout and after therapy.
+The main objective is full recovery for the young child, as well as to make certain that quality of life is maintained throughout and after therapy.
 The entire team works together to ensure the child simultaneously receives the best medical care, as well as psychosocial support to withstand the challenges of such treatment.

-To promote support of the child in his natural environment, a multidisciplinary team visits schools for explanatory purposes and tells the pupils about their friend’s illness and how they can help him during his absence from school.
-Volunteers arrange birthday celebrations as well as family outings both in Israel and abroad.
+To support the child in his or her natural environment, a multidisciplinary team visits schools to explain the diagnosis to the child's friends, and discuss ways in which they can help during the child's absence from school.
+Volunteers from various organizations arrange birthday celebrations as well as family outings both in Israel and abroad.